Kansas vs Arkansas Players to Watch - Second Round

 Top Players to Watch: Kansas vs. Arkansas - Second Round

-The Kansas Jayhawks and the Arkansas Razorbacks are set to match up in the second round of the NCAA tournament on Saturday at Wells Fargo Arena, with a tip-off time of 5:15 PM ET.
-When these two teams hit the floor, Jalen Wilson and Anthony Black are two players to watch.
+The Kansas Jayhawks and the Arkansas Razorbacks are set to square off in the second round of the NCAA tournament on Saturday at Wells Fargo Arena, with a tip-off time of 5:15 PM ET.
+When these two squads hit the hardwood, Jalen Wilson and Anthony Black are two players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!